 Group courses start with 2 students and have an open limit of participants.
 And here it is where one of the main the problems comes up.

-1. Number of participants to the course.
+1. The number of participants in the class.
 The majority of the group courses offered by the language schools are overcrowded because of profit-is-king reason.
 As a result, the concentration of the student suffers because many students speak during the lessons or are busy with other things.

 Ok, let’s assume you have been lucky and have found a German course with just 6 participants.
 And here we are at the second problem.

-2. Non homogeneous level of the course participants.
-You want definitely learn German, you are motivated and you do all your homework but… your course mate doesn’t understand things so fast, he doesn’t do his homework, he does not make any effort and ask thousand explanations slowing down all the class.
-Multiply this with 6 course participants and the level of frustration is at the top.
+2. Nonhomogeneous level of the course participants.
+You want definitely learn German, you are motivated and you do all your homework but… your course mate doesn’t understand things so fast, he doesn’t do his homework, he does not make any effort and ask a thousand explanations slowing down all the class.
+Multiply this with 6 course’s participants and the level of frustration is at the top.

 This happens particularly in the advanced German courses and is the consequence of the fact that students too often don’t have to do any placement test, but schools simply send them into a class (at least this is what happen in some language schools in Munich).